dotnet/csharplang/proposals/fluent-class-definition.md

 The definition types should be used internally in the compiler, but should also be public.
 This will enable programmers to define classes runtime.

-The dot-notation used in the class definition are extensions to a definition, this also enables users to add their own.
+The dot notation used in the class definition are extensions to a definition, this also enables users to add their own.

 For example: